 The monastic order as set up by the Buddha has remained essentially unchanged, for over 2,500 years.
 From the outside some see us as an anachronism; not suited to present day living.
 Certainly we have received plenty of advice as to how we should change.
 We are confident however, in our commitment to preserve the tried-and-tested traditional forms, while discerning the spirit that gave rise to them.

 The spirit encoded in celibacy is intensity, and we train to hold this practice with a sensitive appreciation for the struggles involved.
 It is not about heroically conquering all our heedless habits, or vanquishing all impure thoughts.
-Rather, the energy which becomes available if we skilfully restrain compulsive indulgence, fuels the furnace of purification.
+Rather, the energy which becomes available in this practice fuels the furnace of purification.
 It is a way of generating energy, not a moral statement.
-Difficult to deal with as this energy can be, it is precious.

 Inevitably, as we proceed, there will probably be times when we need our Dhamma friends to remind us that this practice only works when the other factors of kindness, integrity and patience are present.